 I decided to make a day trip to the South Concho River in Christoval, Texas.
 The South Concho River runs relatively clear and cool, with nice trees along the banks, lily pads spread across the water surface, and semi-submerged timber every hundred yards or so.

 Typically, it is very rare for me to leave behind my fishing gear, but on this occasion I wanted to simply test out the Big EZ Angler without any fishing at all.
 I knew if I brought my fishing gear I’d be out on the water for 2x as long and would be much more focused on fishing and not strictly on my initial impressions of the Big EZ Angler.
-All this said, I loaded up my Pau Hana Big EZ Angler and Jackson Kayak Liska and left for the South Concho River early in the morning.
+All this said, I loaded up my Pau Hana Big EZ Angler board and Jackson Kayak Liska and left for the South Concho River early in the morning.

 The day started out below 30 and was quite frigid.
 I was beginning to doubt if it was worth getting out on the water while it was so cold (especially since I do not own the proper cold weather gear for paddleboarding in the winter).
 I knew the temperature would rise quickly when the sun came out though, so I put on my hoodie, gloves, and gave it a shot.

 While it was very cold outside, the day turned out to be very beautiful.
 The water was pretty clear and the scenery was very nice.
-The real question wasn’t how nice the scenery was, but more so what the Big EZ Angler is like.
+The real question wasn’t how nice the scenery was, but more so what the Big EZ Angler paddle board is like.

 I have never been someone to test something out once and ultimately come to a conclusion, but I will say I usually can get a good idea of my thoughts within 15 minutes of testing something.
 Of course, aspects such as durability, versatility, and overall impressions take longer to develop.
 Unexpected experiences also contribute to how good a product as.
 As such, this is simply my first outing with the Big EZ Angler and my initial thoughts.
 So let’s get started.